tc39/test262/INTERPRETING.md

 attribute is a YAML dictonary with two keys:

-- `phase` - the stage of the test interpretation process that the error is expected to be produced; either "early" (meaning, "prior to evaluation") or "runtime" (meaning, "during evaluation")
+- `phase` - the stage of the test interpretation process that the error is expected to be produced; either "parse" (meaning, "while parsing the source text"), "early" (meaning, "prior to evaluation") or "runtime" (meaning, "during evaluation")
 - `type` - the name of the constructor of the expected error

 If a test configured with the `negative` attribute completes without throwing